alexpos/wpq/_posts/2012-10-30-social-media-plugins.md

 title: What are the best social media plugins for Wordpress?
 subtitle:
 tags: [plugins]
-tweet: "Arguably the best two are https://wordpress.org/extend/plugins/social-sharing-toolkit/ and https://wordpress.org/extend/plugins/digg-digg/"
+tweet: "Arguably the two best social media #wordpress plugins are https://wordpress.org/extend/plugins/social-sharing-toolkit/ and https://wordpress.org/extend/plugins/digg-digg/"
 ---

 There are many good social media plugins.
 Here are several good resources: